-Most businesses depend on selling in person or over phone, through their sales teams.
-It’s therefore imminent to have salespeople who’re well trained to represent the organisation (or brands) in a professional manner and sell their products or services effectively & successfully.
+Some businesses use their websites to do all the selling.
+Most businesses depend on selling in person or through a sales team.
+It’s therefore important to have salespeople who are well-trained to represent the organization (or brand) professionally and sell their products or services effectively and successfully.

 Customers today demand to be educated about their purchase and can gain access to information about your product or service at the click of a button.